Origin of avian flight: Arboreal model

 Researchers in support of this model have suggested that Archaeopteryx possessed skeletal features similar to those of modern birds.
 The first such feature to be noted was the supposed similarity between the foot of Archaeopteryx and that of modern perching birds.
 The hallux, or modified of the first digit of the foot, was long thought to have pointed posterior to the remaining digits, as in perching birds.
 Therefore, researchers once concluded that Archaeopteryx used the hallux as a balancing mechanism on tree limbs.
 However, study of the Thermopolis specimen of Archaeopteryx, which has the most complete foot of any known, showed that the hallux was not in fact reversed, limiting the creature's ability to perch on branches and implying a terrestrial or trunk-climbing lifestyle.

-Another skeletal feature that is similar in Archaeopteryx and modern birds is the curvature of the claws.
+Another skeletal feature similar in Archaeopteryx and modern birds is the curvature of the claws.
 Archaeopteryx possessed the same claw curvature of the foot to that of perching birds.
 However, the claw curvature of the hand in Archaeopteryx was similar to that in basal birds.
 Based upon the comparisons of modern birds to Archaeopteryx, perching characteristics were present, signifying an arboreal habitat.
 The ability for takeoff and flight was originally thought to require a supracoracoideus pulley system (SC).
 This system consists of a tendon joining the humerus and coracoid bones, allowing rotation of the humerus during the upstroke.
 However, this system is lacking in Archaeopteryx.
-Based on experiments performed by M. Sy in 1936, it was proven that the SC pulley system was not required for flight from an elevated position but was necessary for cursorial takeoff.
+Based on experiments performed by M. Sy in 1936, it was proven that the SC pulley system was not required for flight from an elevated position, but was necessary for cursorial takeoff.